httptoolkit/httptoolkit-website/src/docs/guides/docker.md

 To avoid this, you can either launch the container elsewhere and then intercept is using the "Attach to a Docker Container" button in HTTP Toolkit, or you can recreate the container in the intercepted terminal, by either:

 * Creating & starting a new container with `docker run <image>`
-* By manually recreating the container with `docker create <image>` and then starting it with `docker
+* By manually recreating the container with `docker create <image>`, and then using the printed id to launch it later via `docker start <container id>`

 ### Intercepted images and containers disappear after HTTP Toolkit exits